youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 ![a1ea4c8e16d61ffa.gif](https://developer.android.com/codelabs/jetpack-compose-layouts/img/a1ea4c8e16d61ffa.gif)

-**Note:** The explicit order helps you to reason about how different modifiers will interact.
+**com.example.sky.database.Note:** The explicit order helps you to reason about how different modifiers will interact.
 Compare this to the View system where you had to learn the box model; that margins applied "outside" the element but padding "inside" it and a background element would be sized accordingly.
 The modifier design makes this behavior explicit and predictable, and gives you more control to achieve the exact behavior you want.

 Let your imagination fly!
 Modifiers let you modify your composable in a very flexible way.
 For example, if you wanted to add some outer spacing, change the background color of the composable, and round the corners of the `Row`, you could use the following code: